lzfelix/pyStrings/README.md

 A repository containing some Dynamic Programming String algorithms.
 For now the following methods were implemented:

-_consider s1 and s2 as two different strings.
+_consider s1 and s2 as two different strings_.

 * __Levenshtein distance__ (recursive);
 * __Levenshtein distance__ (DP): An alternative implementation using Dynamic Programming.
 Also returns the operations that must be performed in order to transform _s1_ into _s2_ and vice-versa;